theindianotaku/theindianotaku.github.io/README.md

   - ~~Contact page: fix spelling mistakes~~

 - Home Page
-  - Add a 'Hi!' in the main lion
+  - Add a 'Hi!' in the main line
   - Add a resume button

 - Project-List Page